JakeLMeyer/Portfolio_Projects/US_Retail_Sales_Time_Series/README_US_Retail_Sales.md

 Renamed the column headers for convenience.
 Only considered date and sales to revise the dataframe.
 Removed the missing records from the dataset.

 ## Model Training
 Split the data into Train/Test subsets.
-Used only the last year of data from July 2020-June 2021 as the test set.
+Used the last year of data from July 2020-June 2021 as the test set.
 Trained and tested a Holt-Winters Forecast Model with Exponential Smoothing.

 ## Model Evaluation
 RMSE was utilized for the evaluation metric.